balazsotakomaiya/playground/next-storefront/README.md

 - Render the product description as HTML
 - Enlarge product image on hover / click
 - Gallery for product images
+- Add navigation (primary and secondary, as in breadcrumbs etc...)